ora0600/confluent-ksqldb-hands-on-workshop/labs/10_ksqldb_operations-ccloud.md

 You can not scale a 4 CSU ksqlDB App to 8 CSU.
 This is not possible.
 Instead provision a new ksqlDB App and migrate ksqldb scripts to the new app.

+## Definition
+* Application - A CCloud ksqlDB cluster, an isolated group of nodes working together to run a ksqlDB workload.
+* CSU - Confluent Streaming Unit, the pricing/capacity unit for CCloud ksqlDB.
+Users pay for however many CSUs they have provisioned, regardless of application throughput and/or hardware resource utilization.

+## ksqDB Editor in Confluent Cloud
 But let us check what is the difference of a 4 CSU ksqlDB App and a 8 ksqlDB App

-## ksqDB Editor in Confluent Cloud
 ```bash
 ksql> show properties;
 # Output: